The research at GAL Hassin is carried out through the robotic telescope named Galhassin Robotic Telescope (GRT).

 The telescope is placed on a 10 micron GM3000-HPS mount, which allows tracking with an accuracy of 1″/15 min and a maximum pointing speed of about 10°/sec.

 The optical train is composed of a focuser, an FLI filter wheel with 10 housings currently occupied by four L-RGB filters, four SLOAN photometric filters u’, g’, r’, z_2s and two narrowband filters OIII and H-alpha.
 Finally, the camera is an FLI ProLine 16803, with a 52 mm diagonal KAF-16803 sensor and 4096×4096 9 μm pixels, for a resolution of 1.22″/px.

 GRT1 is currently located in a 3 m astronomical dome purchased through funds awarded by The Planetary Society (Pasadena, California), which selected GAL Hassin as one of the 2019 Shoemaker NEO Grant winners with $11,700 in funding.

-The GRT1 is mainly dedicated to the confirmation and monitoring of Near Earth Objects (NEO), Trans-Neptunian Objects (TNO), comets, space debris and and the study of the OneWeb constellation satellites.
+The GRT is mainly dedicated to the confirmation and monitoring of Near Earth Objects (NEO), Trans-Neptunian Objects (TNO), comets, space debris and and the study of the OneWeb constellation satellites.